tmtakashi/3d-guitar-amp-renderer/README.md

 ## Usage

 1. Launch your VST3 compatible DAW (we've only tested with REAPER), and insert `3DGuitarAmpRenderer` to your track.
+Set the project sample rate to 48,000Hz to match the BRIR wav files.
 2. Select `brirs/listening_room_brirs` or `brirs/tajigen_hall_brirs` from the file selector.
 3. Get [GyrOSC](https://apps.apple.com/us/app/gyrosc/id418751595) on your iPhone, and set the `Target IP Address`.
 You can check the adress from Preferences > Network on your Mac.
 Set the port to 9001.
 Make sure your Mac and iPhone are connected to the same WiFi.